arthishaxom/Axom-Privacy-Policy/Privacy-Policy.md

 ## Who Can Access These Data?

 - **Bot Developer(s)**
-- **Everyone Can View The Points Calculated Through the Leaderboard OR The Guild Names And Guild Icon(If It Is Sent To A Public Channel)**
+- **Everyone Can View The Points Calculated Through the Leaderboard OR The Guild Names And Guild Icon Through Tourney Info webhook (If It Is Sent To A Public Channel)**

 ## Why Does Axom Store These Data & For How Long?